-- Cons: Pricey, interface could use some work.
+- Cons: Pricey, the interface could use some work.

-GoPro can’t be missing in any list of the best action cameras.
+GoPro is right back into the fray with another one of the best action cameras.
 This company is responsible for making action cameras popular, and it continues to make some of the best products in the category.
-The Hero 8 Black is GoPro’s current high-end action camera, so you should be able to shave a few bucks off of the asking price.
+The Hero 8 Black is GoPro’s previous high-end action camera, so you should be able to shave a few bucks off of the asking price.

 HyperSmooth stabilization surprised us when launched with the GoPro Hero 7 Black, and it has only gotten better with its successor.
 The GoPro Hero 8 features HyperSmooth 2.0 video stabilization and it works wonders.
 Other specs include a 12MP sensor, RAW support, the ability to record 4K video at 60fps, a plethora of shooting modes, and even live streaming at 1080p.
 The GoPro Hero 8 Black will also withstand being submerged in water up to 10 meters, or 33 feet.